e2b-dev/E2B/README.md

 ### 2. Start local Supabase
 ```
-yarn supabase start
+yarn db:start
 ```

-> Local Supabase runs in the background - to stop it you have to run `yarn supabase stop`.
+> Local Supabase runs in the background - to stop it you have to run `yarn db:stop`.

 ### 3. Add env vars
 Copy [`.env.example`](.env.example) to [`.env`](.env) and fill the following variables: